Meet Our 2019 Fellow: Aurora Álvarez

 Her work specifically used techniques such as molecular biology, where different olinos were designed from amino-terminal sequences and amplify DNA fragments through PCR.

 Thanks to the fellowship, she shares how they were able to find a match of the DNA fragments, coinciding with the gene of interest within the study.
-Her team selected it to clone and obtain multiple copies, and produce AK4 protein to then purify it with a hydrophysical technique called Pashclam, which allows the behaviour analysis of compounds.
+Her team selected it to clone and obtain multiple copies, and produce AK4 protein to then purify it with an electrophysiological technique called Patch Clam, which allows the behaviour analysis of compounds.

 Her research concluded in the further study of minioro toxins that in the future, could be used as a pharmacological tool.

-Dr Álvarez expressed her gratitude towards her team, staff, researchers and her mentor, Dr Holson— adding that Mexico is a colourful country with lovely people and rich culture.
+Dr Álvarez expressed her gratitude towards her team, staff, researchers and her mentor, Dr Corzo— adding that Mexico is a colourful country with lovely people and rich culture.

 Watch the complete Dr Aurora Álvarez’s testimonial video